If you have ever considered growing your own food or tending to livestock, there are some simple farm tools and gardening gear that you’ll need.

 16. Garden Knife

-Another set of invaluable tools to use in the garden are garden knives.
+Another set of invaluable tools to use in the garden is garden knives.
 These hand tools are also called soil knives or weeding knives.

-You can use them for a number of chores, such as digging, cutting, and even harvesting vegetables and fruits.
+You can use them for many chores, such as digging, cutting, and even harvesting vegetables and fruits.

 17. Bib Overalls